-Arrests - On-campus Student H •
+Arrests - On-campus Student I • nat occurred in

-Of those Arrests for crimes that occurred On Campus On-campus Student Housing Facilities for each of the s that occurred in
+On-campus Student Housing Facilities for each of the iat oodan ed in

-Crime N lumber of Arrests
+Crime Number of Arrests

-2018 2019 2020
+2019 2020 2021

 a.
 Weapons: carrying, possessing, etc. 0 0 0

 b.
 Drug abuse violations 0 0 0

 c.
 Liquor law violations 0 0 0

-Please Note: Do NOT include drunkenness or driving g under the influence in liqu uor law violations.
+Please Note: Do NOT include drunkenness or driv ving under the influence in liquor law violations.

-Arrests - Public Property

-Enter the number of Arrests for each of the following crimes that occurred on Public Property.
-Crime Number of Arrests 2018 2019 2020 a.
-Weapons: carrying, possessing, etc. 0 0 1 b.
-Drug abuse violations 0 0 7 c.
-Liquor law violations 0 0 0 Please Note: Do NOT include drunkenness or driving under the influence in liquor law violations.
-Caveat: If you have changed prior years' data, you must add a caveat explaining the change.
-Use the following format: "For (YEAR), Line (X) was changed from (A) to (B) because (REASON)."
-Disciplinary Actions - On Campus Enter the number of persons referred for disciplinary action for crimes that occurred On Campus for each of the following categories.
-Do not include disciplinary actions that were strictly for school policy violations.
-If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.
-Number of persons referred for Crime Disciplinary Action 2018 2019 2020 a.
+Caveat: If you have changed prior years' data, you must add Line (X) was changed from (A) to (B) because (REA Use the following for mat: "For (YEAR),

+Arrests - Public Property Enter the number of Arrests for each of the following g crimes that occurred on Publi c c Property.

+Crime Number of Arrests

+2010 2020 2021

+a.
 Weapons: carrying, possessing, etc. 0 0 0

 b.
-Drug abuse violations 3 3 0
+Drug abuse violations 0 0 0

 c.
-Liquor law violations 3 4 0
+Liquor law violations 0 0 0

-Please Note: Do NOT include drunkenness or driving und er the influence in li quor law violations.
+Please Note: Do NOT include drunkenness or driving under t he influence in liquor l aw violations.

-Caveat: If you have changed prior years' data, you must add a cavea (YEAR), Line (X) was changed from (A) to (B) because (REA ange.
-Use the follow ing format: "For
+Caveat: If you have changed prior years' data, you must add a caveat ex Line (X) was changed from (A) to (B) because (REASON)." oplaining the change.
+I Jse the following forr nat: "For (YEAR),

-N •

-Enter the number of persons referred for disciplinary action On-campus Student Housing Facilities for each of the follow Do not include disciplinary actions that were strictly for school for the disciplinary action is the result of an arrest, please do for crimes that occ ving categories. ool policy violations urred in
+Disciplinary Actions - On Campus Enter the number of persons referred for disciplinary action for categories.
+Do not include disciplinary actions that were strictly for school If the disciplinary action is the result of an arrest, please do not policy violations. ·

-Crime Numb per of persons refer Disciplinary Action
+Crime Number of persons referred for Disciplinary Action

-2018 2019 2020
+2019 2020 2021

 a.
 Weapons: carrying, possessing, etc. 0 0 0

 b.
-Drug abuse violations 3 2 0
+Drug abuse violations 9 17 2

 c.
-Liquor law violations 3 4 0
+Liquor law violations 10 11 0

-Please Note: Do NOT include drunkenness or driving und er the influence in li quor law violations.
+Caveat: If you have changed prior years' data, you must add a Line (X) was changed from (A) to (B) because (REASC Use the following form at: "For (YEAR), Disciplinary Actions - On-camp us Student Housin g Facilities Enter the number of persons referred for disciplinary for each of the following categories.
+Do not include disciplinary actions that were strictly for the disciplinary action is the result of an arrest, please or school policy violations. · - Crime Number of persons referred for Disciplinary Action 2019 2020 2021 a.
+Weapons: carrying, possessing, etc. 0 0 0 b.
+Drug abuse violations 9 14 2 c.
+Liquor law violations 9 11 0 Please Note: Do NOT include drunkenness or driving ng under the influence in liquor law violations.
+Caveat: If you have changed prior years' data, you must add a Line (X) was changed from (A) to (B) because (REASC Use the following form at: "For (YEAR),